ska-telescope/ska-sdp-wflow-mid-preprocess/docs/src/workflow_steps.rst

   .. code-block:: bash

-python3 pipeline.py --msloc your_MeasurementSet --maskloc your_RFI_mask_pickle_file.pickle --paramsloc your_parameters.json
+python3 pipeline.py --msloc your_MeasurementSet --maskloc your_RFI_mask_pickle_file.pickle --paramsloc your_parameters.json --outloc your_output.ms

 where ``--msloc`` is the location of ``your_MeasurementSet``, ``--maskloc`` is the location of ``your_RFI_mask_pickle_file``, and